coderaiser/cloudcmd/README.md

 - Download
 - New (File, Dir, from cloud)

-Installing
+Install
 ---------------
-**Cloud Commander** installing is very easy.
+**Cloud Commander** install is very easy.
 All you need is [download](https://github.com/coderaiser/cloudcmd/archive/master.zip) and unpack or just clone repository from github:

     git clone git://github.com/coderaiser/cloudcmd.git